lifuhuang/cs231n/readme.md

 # [CS231n: Convolutional Neural Networks for Visual Recognition][1]

 My solutions to assignments in CS231n (2017 Spring).
-Completed in PyTorch for all the parts that require using symbol compute frameworks.
+PyTorch is used for all the parts that require using symbol computing frameworks.

 ## Trouble shooting for setting up the environment.